We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 - Register your business

 This will typically involve notifying relevant government authorities, professional bodies and data protection offices about your business and its activities.
+Ensure that you are aware of any relevant business regulations (and if US-based, remember that these will apply at both state and federal level).

 - Create your brand